RightsandWrongsgit/ARMTEC/cicd/howtouseit.md

 Now you can move into the top level directory where you brought the project into on you local machine and do a "Lando Init" on the project.

 *****  NOTE -  Need to specfy when to Git Init this*******

-### Foundation

-We are going to make sure our local machine is set up like [outlined in the first part of the documentation.](prerequisites.md)  If you are a relative novice, you might first want to look at our [even more core basics](/book/Novice.md#setting-up-your-basic-system) to make sure you have those in place.

-IDE: VSCode & Extentions
-Git
-Git Respository: GitHub
-  - We are going to make sure we have a GitHub account